akirademoss/Akira_DeMoss_Solution/README.md

 **Problem Solving**

 The main challenge I faced when writing this script was how to parse the data from the log file in a way that was both simple and intuitive.
-After recognizing that the log file data was in the dictionary format, I began to look into ways to parse a text dictionary into a python dictionary data structure.
+After recognizing that the log file data was in python dictionary format, I began to look into ways to parse a text dictionary into a python dictionary data structure.
 I found the simplest way to do this was to use the json library.
-My solution opens the file the user wants to transform and reads the file line by line.
-In order to parse the data using the ```json.loads(')``` method, I simply first replace the ```'``` character with the ```"``` character.
+To convert the given logs file into csv format, my solution first opens the file the user wants to transform.
+Once open, the file is read line by line.
+Because each line is a string, it is easily converted into a dictionary data structure using the ```json.loads()``` method after simply replacing each instance of the apostrophe character (```'```) with the quotation mark character(```"```) character.
+Once this was completed it was easy to access each column by indexing through the dictionary.
+The final result of this allowed me to design a simple function to convert the orders measured in metric to imperial and write the data to a new ```.csv``` file.

 **Design**